 Section 19.5 RIGHT OF APPEAL TO BOARD.
 All decisions by the Enforcement Committee are final unless timely appealed to the Board.
 Any Owner against whom a monetary penalty is imposed may appeal a decision by the Enforcement Committee to the Board of Directors by submitting a written appeal to the Association within 15 days after service of the written decision by the Enforcement Committee.
 The Board shall hear the appeal within forty-five (45) days after receipt of the appeal and shall notify the appealing Owner in writing of the date set for hearing of the appeal at least fifteen (15) days before the hearing.
-The Board shall notify the appealing Owner in writing of its decision within fifteen (15) days after the decision.
-The decision by the Board shall be final.
+The Board shall notify the appealing Owner in writing of its decision by the Board shall be final.